whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-18-Luxor-Box-July-2015-Spoiler.md

 <p>You can see her jewelries on celebrities, <a href="http://robynrhodes.com/celebrities.html/" target="_blank">click here to see pics of celebrities wearing them</a>, and there's quite a list.</p>

 <p>I'm happy to see they've included a jewelry item again (I'm hoping its a trend here) since the last box had earrings that are my go-to for accessorizing now.
+You can read <a href="http://whatsupmailbox.com/subscriptions/reviews/Luxor-Box-May-2015-Review/" target="_blank">my review of their previous (launch) box here</a>.
 The prices on the jewelries I've seen so far have also been quite a high value so that's a good sign.
 I'm not sure they'll release another spoiler, but if they do I will definitely post it!</p>

 ## What's Luxor Box?